polca/premise/docs/transform.rst

 This is specifically the case for battery electric trucks, for which the mass and size prevent them from completing the cycle, or surpasses the vehicle gross weight.

-The vehicle model is from Sacchi_ et al, 2021.
+The truck vehicle model is from Sacchi_ et al, 2021.

 .. _Sacchi: https://pubs.acs.org/doi/abs/10.1021/acs.est.0c07773